Moses-Saunders Power Dam: Displacement

-To construct the dam, 6,500 people in Eastern Ontario were dislocated, some farmers but predominantly the residents of six villages and three hamlets, known as The Lost Villages, before the land was flooded.
+6,500 people in Eastern Ontario were displaced to construct the dam, including the residents of six villages and three hamlets, known as The Lost Villages, as well as some farmers before the land was flooded.
 The residents were given market value for their land, though there are claims it was unfair because the land prices were believed to have already been depressed due to the anticipated submergence; some residents were forcibly removed.
 Most were relocated to homes in new communities called South Stormont (Long Sault) or Ingleside and Iroquois.
 In 2008, Ontario Hydro made an official apology.

 The construction and operation of the dam impacted the traditional territory used by the Native American Mohawks of Akwesasne.
 Over 1200 acres of reserve lands and 15000 acres of traditional lands were flooded.
 The group was not consulted or compensated in any way for the flooding of ten islands belonging to Akwesasne for the creation of the head pond.
 In 2008, a 15 year effort to address the past wrongs resulted in a proposed settlement between Ontario Power Generation and The Mohawk Council of Akwesasne.
 The settlement included monetary compensation, a transfer of islands originally owned by Akwesasne, and environmental stewardship.